 *This post contains affiliate links.
 I may earn a commission on recommendations at no cost to you.

-I’m not going to dish out a ton of tips that are going to help you save $10 per month.
+Spoiler alert: I’m not going to dish out a ton of tips that are going to help you save $10 per month.
 Instead, I have laid this post out to start big.
 I mean, really big.
 If you are in desperate need of reducing your monthly household expenses, then I don’t want to waste your time with couponing hacks.

 A lot of times you’ll find typical cheapskate, money-saving tips that work for anyone.
 What I recommend is finding out exactly what is going to work for you.

 No one’s finances look the same, so no one’s way of saving on monthly bills is going to look the exact same either.
-I believe this so strongly, I used it as part of my main teaching in my course The Bucket List Budget.
+I believe this so strongly, I used it as part of my main teaching in The Bucket List Budget.

 To get started figuring out if you have been living above your means or not, the following two steps will help you immensely!